d3slect/Cloud-Application-Development/slides/slides.md

 	- Discussion on the internals
 - Task queues
 	- Deferred tasks
-	- Advanced task use cases
+	- Advanced background task usage
-- Memcache
-- Blobstore
+- Overview of other services (Memcache, Blobstore, ...)
 - Best practices
 - Maybe more